 To complete a full-frame window installation, you may need to purchase additional insulation and a drip edge.
 You may also have to touch up the paint on your interior and exterior walls.

-Pocket installation refers to replacing a window within an existing frame.
+Pocket installation, also called insert window installation, refers to replacing a window within an existing frame.
 The frame is not removed during a pocket installation.
-Instead, an insert window (or retrofit window) replaces the old window.
+Instead, an insert window (or retrofit window) replaces the old window while keeping the rest of the existing window frame intact.
+This can be a great, cost-effective option if your window frames are still in good condition and don’t need to be replaced.

 How Do You Know What Type of Window Replacement is Right for You?

-For window replacement services in the Kansas City area, contact Integrity Roofing, Siding, Gutters, and Windows.
-We work with our customers to help select the ideal replacement windows for your home.
-We will give you the pros and cons of each option, so you can decide what is best for you.
+For window replacement services in the Kansas City area, contact Integrity Roofing, Siding & Windows today.
+We work with our customers to help select the ideal replacement windows and type of window installation service.
+Whether you’re interested in a full-frame window installation, a pocket installation, or need help deciding between the two, you can rely on our experienced professionals to help you understand the pros and cons of each option, so you have the information you need to decide what is best for your window replacement project.